Psychology Contact Information

 Sunhye (Sunny) Bai, assistant professor (clinical psychology, development, emotion regulation, family relationships, peer relationships).
 BS, 2008, MPH, 2010, PdD, 2017, California, Los Angeles.
 (2023)

-Jagdeep Kaur Bala, senior instructor (cognitive neuroscience, perception, attention).
+Jagdeep Kaur Bala, associate teaching professor (cognitive neuroscience, perception, attention).
 BSc, 1988, MSc, 1990, All India Institute of Medical Sciences, New Delhi; PhD, 1997, Tata Institute of Fundamental Research, Mumbai.
 (2007)

 Dare A. Baldwin, professor (language acquisition, semantic development, cognitive development).
 BA, 1982, California, Berkeley; MSc, 1984, California, Santa Cruz; PhD, 1989, Stanford.
 (1993)